m-labs/artiq/doc/manual/building_developing.rst

         ]
     }

 Only these five fields are required, and the ``peripherals`` list can in principle be empty.
 A limited number of more extensive examples can currently be found in `the ARTIQ-Zynq repository <https://git.m-labs.hk/M-Labs/artiq-zynq/src/branch/master>`_, as well as one in the main repository under ``artiq/examples/kasli_shuttler``.
-Once your system description file is complete, you can use ``artiq_ddb_template`` to test it and to generate a template for the corresponding :ref:`device database <device-db>`.
+Once your system description file is complete, you can use ``artiq_ddb_template`` (see also :ref:`Utilities <ddb-template-tool>`) to test it and to generate a template for the corresponding :ref:`device database <device-db>`.

-..
-TODO link to ddb_template :/

 DRTIO descriptions
 ^^^^^^^^^^^^^^^^^^

 Note that in DRTIO systems it is necessary to create one description file *per core device*.
 Satellites and their connected peripherals must be described separately.
 Satellites also need to be reflashed separately, albeit only if their personal system descriptions have changed.
 (The layout of satellites relative to the master is configurable on the fly and will be established much later, in the routing table; see :ref:`drtio-routing`.
-It is not necessary to rebuild or reflash when only changing the DRTIO routing map).
+It is not necessary to rebuild or reflash if only changing the DRTIO routing table).

 In contrast, only one device database should be generated even for a DRTIO system.
 Use a command of the form: ::